 - Open your Dashboard, and then install the plugin “Better Search Replace” and activate it.

-In short, migrate WordPress to a new server, moving your website to a new host is a straightforward and quick process.
-In this article, we’ve shown you a step by step guide on how you can migrate an old website to a new web host without using any plugin, just by using the free tools provided by your hosting provider.
+In short, migrating or moving your website to a new host is a complex process.
+In this article, we’ve shown you all the steps required on how you can migrate an old website to a new web host without using any plugin, just by using the free tools provided by your hosting provider.

 Do you have any further questions about WordPress migration?
-You may ask us by hitting the comment section below.
+Get in contact with us: